lmeulen/pyraptor/README.md

 # Data structure

 For the calculations a GTFS file is read.
-Some additional preparation is performed so it an be used optimal.
+Some additional preparation is performed so it can be used optimal.

 ```
 class Timetable: